DNS Aging and Scavenging – A Comprehensive Guide

 The time interval during which the resource record is allowed to be refreshed.

-If you set the Non-Refresh Interval to 7 Days and the Refresh Interval to 7 Days, your resource record would be eligible for scavenging after 14 Days.
-The scavenging process occurs based on the last scheduled event on the DNS Server.
+If you set the Non-Refresh Interval to 7 Days and the Refresh Interval to 7 Days, the resource record would be eligible for scavenging after 14 Days.
+Scavenging process occurs based on the last scheduled event on the DNS Server.
 You can check the last scavenging date and time using event ID 2501.

 Note